axelvaldez/radical-companies/_posts/book-3/2023-06-30-radical-inspiration-and-discovery.markdown

   <p>Abundance brings out the foreces to enclosed, and that is going on today.
 For example, the newest abundant good is the so-called AI computing.
 It is abundant because it has evolved in the Open Source space (free as in beer).
 Some people would like to enclose that technology with regulation (force).
 People like Elon Musk, Tesla and SpaceX, Sam Altman, OpenAI, Kent Walker, SVP at Google, Mustafa Suleyman, Co-founder of DeepMind, Francesca Rossi, Global Leader at IBM Research are lobbying the US Congress for regulation that would amount to an enclosure.
 Abundance for a few, scarcity for everybody else, 21<sup>st</sup> century style.</p>
  <h2>Radical</h2>
   <p>Enclosures do come out of force and force is a no-no in <span class='_paradigm'>Radical</span>-based alternatives.</p>
   <p>We can&rsquo;t fix history, but we can choose our future.
-And we can choose a future where abundance is the rule, not the exception-until-somebody-figures-out-how-to-exploit-it.
-We can lead the way to such a future.
+And we can choose a future where abundance is the rule, not the exception-until-somebody-figures-out-how-to-exploit-it.</p>
+  <p>We can lead the way to such a future.
 It won&rsquo;t be easy and there will be many obstacles in the way, many coming from inside us, coming for what we have learned as the children of <span class='_paradigm'>Fiat</span> that we are.
 But we need to choose and then act to make it happen.</p>

 <h1>Pain vs Wellbeing</h1>
  <h2>Fiat</h2>